mcollina/node-eps/XXX-asyncwrap-api.md

 `process.nextTick()`.

 The graph only shows **when** a resource was created.
 Not **why**.
-The later is what `parentId` is meant to communicate.
+The later is what `triggerId` is meant to communicate.

 #### `before(id)`